 The case against Cahill was the first real test of a 2009 state ethics law.
 Before the law was passed, an allegation of conflict of interest would have been only a civil rather than a criminal violation.

 During his trial, Cahill testified that he approved the ads because he wanted to defend the lottery after the Republican Governors Association tarnished its image through a series of ads criticizing Cahill and his management of the lottery.
-At the time, Cahill was running for governor as an independent and was airing his own campaign ads, which touted his good management of the lottery.

 The written agreement, filed in court, says Cahill acknowledges his actions in connection with the timing of the state-funded lottery ads "gave rise to an appearance of impropriety."